crash484/crash484/README.md

 - 👋 Hi, I’m @crash484
-- 👀 I’m interested in making things look prettier
+- 👀 I’m interested in making anything that aligns with my interests
 - 🌱 I’m currently learning webDevelopment
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me jshashwat032@gmail.com